subhamay-bhattacharyya-gha/tf-lint-action/README.md

 ## 📤 Behavior

 - Prints all input parameters for debugging visibility
-- Determines TFLint version using priority: explicit input → organization variable `TF_LINT_VER` → fallback to `v0.52.0`
+- Uses the provided TFLint version (defaults to `v0.52.0` if not specified)
 - Checks out the repo at the specified release tag or fallback to `github.ref_name`
 - Caches `.tflint.d/plugins` if enabled
 - Initializes TFLint and installs plugins